dzrw/relaxed-json-parser/README.md

 ## .rewrite

-The rewrite method accepts a text and applies a series a regular expression transformations to rewrite it as a valid JSON text.
+The rewrite method accepts a text and applies a series of regular expression transformations to rewrite it as a valid JSON text.

 ## Regular Expressions?!
 Now you have two problems...